 Imp lementing good practice in transparency How the Council achieves this: 83.
-84. Writing and communicating reports for the public and other stakeholders in an understandable style appropriate to the intended audience and ensuring that they are easy to access and interrogate.
+Writing and communicating reports for the public and other stakeholders in an understandable style appropriate to the intended audience and ensuring that they are easy to access and interrogate.
 Striking a balance between providing the right amount of information to satisfy transparency demands and enhance public scrutiny whilst not being too onerous for the Council to provide and for users to understand.
-Council Website.
-(83,84) Council's publication scheme.
-(83,84) Annual Report.
-(83,84) Updated Report Format and Writing Guidance.
-(83,84) Easy read and use of infographics of strategies and public documents.
-(83,84) Imp lementing good practices in reporting How the Council achieves this: 85.
+Council Website (83,84) Council's publication scheme (83,84) Annual Performance Report (83,84) Updated Report Format and Writing Guidance (83,84) Easy read and use of infographics of strategies and public documents (83,84) lmp lementing good practices in reporting How the Council achieves this: 85.
 86. 87.
 88. Reporting at least annually on performance, value for money and the stewardship of its resources.
 Ensuring Members and senior management own the results.
 Ensuring robust arrangements for assessing the extent to which the principles contained in this Framework have been applied and publishing the results on this assessment including an action plan for improvement and evidence to demonstrate good governance (Annual Governance Statement).
 Ensuring that the Framework is applied to jointly managed or shared service organisations as appropriate.
 Ensuring the performance information that accompanies the financial statements is prepared on a consistent and timely basis and the statements allow for comparison with other, similar organisations.
-Annual Performance Report.
-(85) Flintshire County Council Reporting Measures 2020/21 (85) Audited and Signed Statement of Accounts.
-(85,86,89) Monitoring and reporting of Council improvement.
-(87) Code of Corporate Governance.
-(87,88) Annual Governance Statement.
-(87,88)
+Annual Performance Report (85) Council Plan Performance Monitoring (85) Audited and Signed Statement of Accounts (85,86,89) Monitoring and reporting of Council improvement (87) Corporate Self-Assessment (86,87) Code of Corporate Governance (87,88) Annual Governance Statement (87,88) Mid-Year Update on the Annual Governance Statement (87)

 Assurance and effective accountability How is the Council achieves this: 90.
 Ensuring that recommendations for corrective action made by external audit are acted upon.
 91. Ensuring an effective internal audit service with direct access to Members is in place which provides assurance with regard to the Council's governance arrangements and recommendations are acted upon.
 92. Welcoming peer challenge, reviews and inspections from regulatory bodies and implementing recommendations.
 93. Gaining assurance on risks associated with delivering services through third parties and that this is evidenced in the annual governance statement 94.
 Ensuring that when working in partnership, arrangements for accountability are clear and that the need for wider public accountability has been recognised and met.
-Committee Papers (90) Independent position of Internal Audit within the Council with direct access to Senior Officers and Members (91) Annual Self-Assessment and external assessment for compliance with the Internal Audit Public Sector Standards (PSIAS) (91) Regular Self-Assessment of Services (92) External validation via benchmarking and commissioned assessments (92) External Regulatory Reports (Committee Minutes) (92) Annual Summary of External Regulatory reports to Audit Committee (92) Peer Reviews (92) Risk Assessment and Governance Arrangements for Partnerships (alternative delivery models) (93) Partnership Board Minutes - ADMs (94)
+External Regulation Reporting and Monitoring Protocol (90) Action tracking and reporting (90) Independent position of Internal Audit within the Council with direct access to Senior Officers and Members (91) Quarterly meetings with the Leader of the Council (91) Annual Self-Assessment and external assessment for compliance with the Internal Audit Public Sector

-4. Monitoring and Review
+3. Monitoring and Review